Blazemeter/taurus/docs/ScenarioBuilding.md

 ### Assertions

 Assertions are attached to request elements and used to set fail status on the response (it is not the same as response code).
-Currently only one type of response assertion is available.
-Its short form looks like this:
+Currently only two types of response assertions are available.
+First one checks http response code, its short form looks like this:

 ```yaml
 ---